ourient/cervidaze/src/blog/posts/2025-11-22-sitebreakdown.md

 <br>

 ## set up
-i use visual studio code as my editor and set up github for better folder management and versioning control. (that's how you know it got bad.) my repository is available for viewing publicly.
+i use visual studio code as my editor and set up github for better folder management and versioning control. (that's how you know it got bad.) <a href="https://github.com/ourient/cervidaze" target="_blank">my repository</a> is available for viewing publicly.

 i'm a full-time video editor, which probably influences the way i organize my files. i prefer to have as few nested branches as possible, but as many subfolders as necessary. this is because i hate digging down a deep as fuck branch for a file, going back up the root folder, and then digging down another deep as fuck branch for another file.